thebigcrafter/KygekRanksUI/README.md

 - Config file can be reset
 - Show player name (`{player}`)
 - Supports `&` as formatting codes
-- Supports images beside ranks buttons
+- Supports images beside ranks buttons (links and texture packs)
 - Change command description to suit your server
 - Supports command aliases
+- Enable/disable ranks form to go back to main form when pressing the X

 # How to Install